Field Trips

 Going on a whale watch is a classic activity that many visitors to Tofino and Clayoquot Sound participate in.
 Imagine a fresh salty breeze, the open Pacific ocean, and the opportunity to see some of the Earth’s most amazing creatures.
 Most often viewed are the Pacific Grey Whales, either migrating or as summer residents.
 Humpback Whales are often seen throughout the season as well as Orca Whales (Killer Whales).
 There are a number of other animals which may be seen on a whale watching trip: harbour seals, eagles, sea lions, porpoises, sea otters, tufted puffins, murrelets, cormorants and more!
 Below are four different whale watching opportunities.

 Option A: Remote Passages “Clayoquot Sound through the Eyes of First Nations” with First Nations guide (3 hrs, $98, 30' (10 m) covered boat with heated cabin).
-Sign up at registration desk.
+Please click here to register and pay for this trip.

-Option B: Jamie's Whaling Station Guided Whale Watching with Marla Barker (3 hrs, FREE, 66' (20 m) covered boat with heated cabin, washroom and snack bar).
-Sign Up at registration desk.
+Option B: Jamie's Whaling Station Guided Whale Watching with Marla Barker (3 hrs, $78, 66' (20 m) covered boat with heated cabin, washroom and snack bar).
+Please click here to register and pay for this trip.

 Option C: Ocean Outfitters Guided Whale Watching with Peter Schulz, (2.5 hrs, $74, 30' (10 m) covered boat with heated cabin).
 Please click here to register and pay for this trip.
-This trip has been cancelled and replaced with a Hot Spring Cove trip due to demand (See "Hot Spring Soak and Whale Watching Trip" at very end of this list).

 Option D: The Tofino Whale Centre's Whale Watching on an open Boston Whaler (2.5 hrs, $67, uncovered 30' (10m) Boston Whaler).
 Please click here to register and pay for this trip.
-FULL

 For all options: